a3agalyan/car-sharing-analysis/README.md

 #### 6. Act Phase

 In this final step, we will take action based on the findings and recommendations from the analysis.
 This includes:
-A powerpoint presentation was compiled .pptx.
+A powerpoint presentation was compiled [presentation.pptx.](https://docs.google.com/presentation/d/1FRKgiGWHo5d5qSsnwLwew2rbiJ2Tbwf4aOIvRc2nw4Q/edit?usp=sharing)